crawl/crawl/crawl-ref/docs/crawl_manual.rst

 their travels.

 Artificers
-  Artificers have built, bought or burgled an assortment of magic wands to help them through the early Dungeon.
-Wands have a limited number of uses, though, so they'll want to upgrade from their short sword ASAP.
+  Artificers are attuned to gadgets, mechanics and magic elicited from arcane items, as opposed to casting magic themselves.
+As a consequence, they enter the Dungeon with an assortment of wands.
+Artificers are skilled at evoking magical items, and also understand the basics of melee combat.

 Wanderers
-  Wanderers are "jacks-of-all-trades, masters of none".
-They start the game with a random assortment of skills, items, and maybe spells.
+  Wanderers are people who have not learned a specific trade.
+Instead, they've travelled around becoming "jacks-of-all-trades, masters of none".
+They start the game with a random assortment of skills and maybe some small items and spells they picked up along the way, but, other than that, they're pretty much on their own.

-Delvers
-  Delvers have, through some mishap, found themselves several floors below the surface of the Dungeon.
-They're equipped with a wide variety of magical escape tools, and are well advised to use them to travel to earlier dungeon floors as quickly as possible.

 Zealot backgrounds
 ==================